jimv39/find-class-versions/README.md

 Note that a .jar file *may* have more than 1 version of .class files within it.
 This utility will report all versions found, one per line.

+## Motivation

+Suppose you're working on a legacy project that is required to target an older JVM.
+In your development environment, you use the latest
+JVM, but for actual deployment, your target JVM is old.
+How do you easily identify the problem jar files that get bundled into your project, where a problem jar file is any that includes .class files that target a newer JVM than the one to which you will deploy?

+This tool makes it easy to identify those problem .jar files.